ameliarw/Chem-308/TDSEmatlab.md

 V = diag(Vvec);
 ```

 We've then created a matrix which will find the kinetic energy of a different matrix.
 The second derivative of a function can be thought of as how the change in slope of a graph changes, and a similar thought is used here to consider how the change in entries of a vector change.
-This second derivative matrix shown below is then multiplied by 1/dx^2 and that resulting matrix is then multiplied by frac{/hbar^2}{2* m} to determine the total kinetic energy of the vector.
+This second derivative matrix shown below is then multiplied by ${1/dx^2}$ and that resulting matrix is then multiplied by $frac{/hbar^2}{2* m}$ to determine the total kinetic energy of the vector.

 ```
 %making the second derivative matrix